IELTS Individual Training and Classes

-IELTS tips are shared for all four sections.
+IELTS preparation tips are shared for all four sections.
 The IELTS test result is given to all the applicants with a score from band 1 to band 9.
-Each band possesses the level from the beginner to proficient.
+Each band possesses the level from beginner to proficient.

 Academic and General Training (choose depending upon your requirement)

-Either you choose Academic or General, you need to give it in four sections: Listening, Reading, Writing and Speaking.
+Whether you choose Academic or General, you need to give it in four sections: Listening, Reading, Writing and Speaking.

-Listening: 30 minutes + 10 minutes to transfer the answer in the answer sheet (paper-based IELTS exam), however, computer-based exam is of 30 minutes
+Listening: 30 minutes + 10 minutes to transfer the answer in the answer sheet (paper-based IELTS exam), however, the computer-based exam is of 30 minutes

 Reading: 60 minutes